 Our network is anchored by our extensive Internet backbone in Japan and between Japan and the United States.
-As of July 7, 2006, we had a total capacity of 7.2 Gbps between Japan and the United States and 600 Mbps between Japan and China.
+As of July 3, 2007, we had a total capacity of 7.2 Gbps between Japan and the United States.
 We use our expertise in developing and operating our network to organize and connect these leased lines to form a backbone that has substantial transmission capacity.